+- Oľ -

-- CID Computer ID for the computer to target for the operation. - or - GID Group ID for the group that contains target computers (including those in child-groups). - or - - MID Monitor ID for the specific monitor that should be affected.
+GID - Group ID for the group that contains target computers (including those in child-groups).

+MID - Monitor ID for the specific monitor that should be affected.

 MINUTES - time in minutes that the server should remain in maintenance mode before it automatically reverts to normal monitoring https://server:81?KEY=mysecretkey&API=START_MAINTENANCE&CID=37&MINUTES=15&FORCE=1